gymrek-lab/TRTools/doc/CALLERS.rst

 * It copies over source and command meta header lines from the reference panel to the imputed VCF so that it is clear which genotyper's syntax is being used to represent the STRs in the VCF.
-* It copies over contig and ALT lines so the imputed VCF is sufficiently documented to work with.
+* It copies over contig and ALT lines which is required for downstream tools including mergeSTR and is good practice to include in the VCF header.
 * It annotates each STR with the necessary INFO fields from the reference panel that Beagle dropped from the imputed VCF.
 * The imputed VCF contains both TR loci and the shared loci (commonly SNPs) that were used for the imputation.
   This script removes the non-STR loci (identified as those loci not having STR-specific INFO fields).